 Sustainability at FCR encompasses all aspects of our environmental, social and governance (ESG) practices.
 Sustainability has always been integral to the responsible management of every aspect of our business and the mitigation of various risks.
-FCR has a track record of pursuing ESG strategies and initiatives since 2006 and have been recognized through numerous ESG rankings as a leader in Canada for our comprehensive reporting.
+FCR has a track record of pursuing ESG strategies and initiatives since 2006 and has been recognized through numerous ESG rankings as a leader in Canada for our comprehensive reporting.

-We believe that progressive sustainability management results in improved risk management and leads to increased property values, better customer satisfaction, improved operational efficiencies and real cost savings.
-Evolving stakeholder expectations are driving the agenda to proactively assess and future-proof our portfolio.
+We believe that progressive sustainability management results in improved decision making and risk management, which in turn lead to improved operational efficiencies and cost savings, better customer satisfaction, and increased property values.
+Evolving stakeholder expectations are driving the requirement to proactively assess and future-proof our portfolio.
 In alignment with our corporate strategy, we developed a 5-year ESG 2020-2024 Roadmap to advance and expand our ESG efforts and accountabilities across the organization.
-This report is aligned with the priority topics identified in the ESG Roadmap and details on our progress up to the end of 2022.
+This report is aligned with the priority topics identified in the ESG Roadmap and details our progress up to the end of 2023.